AckerlyXu/heima/articles/security/security-microsoft-trust-center.md

-<properties
+---
-   pageTitle="Microsoft Trust Center | Microsoft Azure"
+title: Microsoft Trust Center | Microsoft Azure
-   description="The Microsoft Trust center provides you the information you need to be confident that the Azure platform on which you run your services is secure." services="security" documentationCenter="na" authors="TomShinder" manager="MBaldwin" editor="TomSh"/>
+description: The Microsoft Trust center provides you the information you need to be confident that the Azure platform on which you run your services is secure.

-<tags
-   ms.service="security"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="08/09/2016"
-   ms.author="terrylan"/>
+services: security
+documentationCenter: na
+authors: TomShinder
+manager: MBaldwin
+editor: TomSh

+ms.service: security
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 08/09/2016
+ms.author: terrylan
+---

 # Trust Center